grogana4/2021-ca400-agrogan-ledgeworth/README.md

 with which they can interact with using their gaze.
 This application was developed using Python 3.6.
-A primary goal for this project was economic accessibility for users, ensuring that it can be used with relatively low-cost PC components. for more information, you can read the doc in the User Manual Folder.
+A primary goal for this project was economic accessibility for users, ensuring that it can be used with relatively low-cost PC components. for more information, you can read the User Manual in the docs Folder.
-We've also included video links for demonstration.

 video walkthrough: https://www.youtube.com/watch?v=r8HJXODY9OA